A reflection on Holy Family’s 2018-2019 school year theme – Witness for Christ.

 especially if you’re taking a child out more than once during Mass.
 Children truly bring us closer to God even though at times it may feel like the distractions are leading us further away.
 So often we try to hide from our shortcomings or create an appearance of perfection, but our children provide wonderful opportunities to acknowledge our need for God and His graces.
 The humility that comes with parenting has helped guide us as we search for peace and calm while setting our sights on the goal of growing closer to Christ.
 Eventually, we won’t be able to physically carry our children, so, for now, we simply try our best to lead them so that at some point they can take their own path towards Christ.

 – The Klapatauskas family are members of St. Anthony parish and their children attend St. Anthony elementary school and Mazzuchelli Catholic Middle School.
 This is the third post in a series celebrating Holy Family’s 2018-2019 school year theme, “Witness for Christ.”
 Read other posts in the series from Fr.
-Tom McDermott, pastor of St. Joseph the Worker and St. Columbkille and Holy Family teachers Jolene (Berning) Belken and Tim Berning.
+Tom McDermott, pastor of St. Joseph the Worker and St. Columbkille, Holy Family teachers Jolene (Berning) Belken and Tim Berning, and Wahlert Catholic senior Mary Freund.